openshift-kni/oran-o2ims/README.md

 --log-field="server=resource-subscriptions" \
 --api-listener-address=localhost:8004 \
 --metrics-listener-address=localhost:8008 \
+--namespace="test" \
+--configmap-name="testInventorySubscriptionConfigmap" \
 --cloud-id=123
 ```

+Note: By default, the namespace of "orantest" and "oran-infra-inventory-sub" are used currently.

 For more information about other command line flags use the `--help` command: